CyVerse-learning-materials/ag2pi-intro-to-computation-workshop/step8.rst

 **R specific tips:**

-* Look into logic and loops within the `Software Carpentries Control Flow <a href="https://swcarpentry.github.io/r-novice-gapminder/07-control-flow/">`_
+* Look into logic and loops within the |Control Flow| exercise.
-* Generally the `R for Reproducible Scientific Analyses <a href="https://swcarpentry.github.io/r-novice-gapminder/">`_ is a good resource.
+* Generally the |R Repro| is a good resource.
 * If you want to try using shell functions inside of R Scripts, look up the functions: ``system()`` and ``system2()``

 Some good resources for help coding are: